Nicolas Elphinstone: Messenger for Regent Moray

+Regent Mar

 He delivered letters to Elizabeth from Regent Mar in June 1572, while she was busy with Montmorency and other French ambassadors.
 Thomas Randolph wrote to Mar that Elphinstone was returning with disappointing news.

+Elphinstone was involved in a second plan for Mary's rendition to Scotland and trial, liaising between the English diplomat Henry Killigrew and Regent and the Earl of Morton.
+Killigrew mentioned that Elphinstone was a "wise and trusty instrument, who hathe the dealing in it heretofore".
+The scheme was abandoned when Regent Mar died in October 1572.

+Regent Morton

-Elphinstone had £50 yearly from the English exchequer as a pension for supporters of English policy in Scotland.
+Elphinstone received £50 yearly from the English exchequer as a pension for supporters of English policy in Scotland.
 He was described as a good servant to the late Regent Moray, wise and well affected (to England), and in great favour with Regent Morton.

-Regent Morton

-In January 1573 he wrote to the English ambassador Henry Killigrew describing events in the siege of Edinburgh Castle, noting the defenders of the castle were using St Margaret's well near St Cuthbert's kirk.
+In January 1573 he wrote to the English diplomat Henry Killigrew describing events in the siege of Edinburgh Castle, noting the defenders of the castle were using St Margaret's well near St Cuthbert's kirk.
 He asking for money for the Regent's troops.
 Killigrew sent his letter on to William Cecil.

 By September 1576, Elphinstone had acquired the property of Schank in East Lothian.
 Morton arranged a royal gift for him of a pension of £200 from the tithes or teinds known as "thirds of benefices" earmarked for the support of the king's household.
 The letter of gift narrates Elphinstone's service for James VI "since his nativity" especially in matters of "credit and importance" outside the realm of Scotland.
 Elphinstone complained that he had not received payments allocated from the estates of Newbattle Abbey in 1577.
 During the crisis following the border incident known as the Raid of the Redeswire in 1577, Morton considered sending Elphinstone as an envoy to Queen Elizabeth, until her ambassador Henry Killigrew arrived in Edinburgh.

 Elphinstone brought a copy of the illustrated costume book, Richard Breton and François Desprez, Recueil de la diversité des habits (Paris, 1562), and Les songes drolatiques de Pantagruel (Paris 1565), for the young king's library.
 Elphinstone told Regent Morton in 1577 that the keepers of the young king at Stirling Castle were not loyal to him, and according to James Melville of Halhill, he advised Morton to bribe them and buy their service.
+He acted as Morton's spy in the royal household.

 He had died before February 1579, when his executors were paid £1,461 Scots from the profit of the royal mint.